sanghvirajit/Medical-Image-Classification-using-CNN/README.md

 ![Screenshot_20210616_142122](https://user-images.githubusercontent.com/69073063/122218901-2d53d700-ceaf-11eb-9db3-98b7a8e7d2a9.png)

 Did able to achieve the training accuracy of **96.68 %** and the testing accuracy of **93.10 %**.
-That's pretty decent, considering the size of the dataset.
+That's pretty decent, considering the size and the imbalance nature of the dataset.